Interested in learning more about the Catholic faith? Not sure where to begin? Here is a quick and easy overview of the process of becoming Catholic

 • We work to sustain that faith within the Church, following the teachings and tradition of the Church.

-Who are the different candidates in RCIA?
+Who are the different candidates in OCIA?

 • Group 1: People who are not baptized: This group prepared to receive Baptism, Confirmation, and Eucharist at the Easter Vigil.
 We usually refer to this group as catechumens.

-• Group 2: Non-Catholic Christians: This group prepares to make a profession of faith, and receive Confirmation and Eucharist at the Easter Vigil.
+• Group 2: Non-Catholic Christians: This group prepares to make a profession of faith and receive Confirmation and Eucharist at the Easter Vigil.
 We usually refer to this group as candidates for the profession of faith.

 • Group 3: Catholics: This group is for Catholics who have not had any formal instruction in the faith.
 This group prepares to receive Confirmation and Eucharist at the Easter Vigil.
 We usually refer to this group as candidates for full communion.

-Who are the guides in RCIA?
+Who are the guides in OCIA?

 • Sponsor: one who assists the catechumen or candidate in preparing for the sacraments.